Ari Ne’eman, President

 Julia Bascom, Director of Programs

-Julia Bascom is Director of Programs at the Autistic Self Advocacy Network.
-She is passionate about cognitive accessibility, theory vs. praxis, the creation of independent living supports and the potential of natural supports, rights-based models of education, services, and supports, and the implications of a rapidly-changing new millennium on the lives of disabled people, as well as the unique challenges and promises of self-advocacy and service provision in rural areas.
-She served on the New Hampshire DD council as well on as her state’s team for revitalizing state-wide self-advocacy, and is the founder of The Loud Hands Project.
+Julia Bascom serves as Director of Programs at the Autistic Self Advocacy Network.
+As Director of Programs, Julia’s work focuses on technical assistance for self-advocates and state-level policy advocacy efforts, with an emphasis on leadership development, rights-based models of education, services, and supports, and bridging the gap between theory vs. praxis.
+In addition, Julia develops projects which look at standards for cognitive accessibility, the creation of independent living supports and the potential of natural supports, and ensuring meaningful, authentic, and respectful representation of the Autistic and disability communities throughout our society.
+Julia served on the New Hampshire DD council as well on as her state’s team for revitalizing state-wide self-advocacy, and is the founder of The Loud Hands Project.
 She writes about autistic identity, community, and language; disability rights; theory vs. praxis; and autism acceptance on her website, Just Stimming…

 Samantha Crane, Director of Public Policy

 Samantha Crane is Director of Public Policy at ASAN’s national office.
 A graduate of Harvard Law School, Samantha previously served as staff attorney at the Bazelon Center of Mental Health Law, focusing on enforcing the right to community integration as established by the Supreme Court in Olmstead v.
 L.C., and as an associate at the litigation firm Quinn Emanuel Urquhart, & Sullivan, L.L.P., where she focused on patent and securities litigation.
 From 2009 to 2010, Samantha served as law clerk to the Honorable Judge William H. Yohn at the U.S. District Court for the Eastern District of Pennsylvania.